Shef-AIRE/aire-hugo-research-group/content/event/example/index.md

 slides:

 # Projects (optional).
-#   Associate this post with one or more of your projects.
+#   Associate this news with one or more of your projects.
 #   Simply enter your project's folder or file name without extension.
 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.